 - The agent does not use due care, and it results in your receipt of false or incomplete information.

 Note that real estate agent negligence lawsuits do not just apply to situations in which the agent did not disclose defects in the home.
 A real estate agent may be subject to lawsuits for other types of conduct while assisting you with the process of buying a home.
 This includes facts involving how you were represented during the process.

 Proving a breach of duty that would entitle you to compensation all depends on the facts of your case.
 Your attorney would have to prove exactly what your agent did and why it fell short of the actions that a real estate agent should have taken.

 Whitney, LLP’s attorneys have experience representing home buyers against negligent real estate agents that cause damage, and help recover compensation for those damages.

 Real Estate Attorney for Maryland Real Estate Agent Negligence

 Our attorneys will get to the bottom of your case and advise you whether you have a possible lawsuit against your real estate agent.
 We will work with you to recover compensation if your real estate agent failed in its duties to you.

-If you were the victim of a dishonest seller, real estate agent or WDI/termite inspection company in Maryland, contact Whitney, LLP’s real estate lawyers at (410) 583-8000, or use our online Quick Contact form, for your free consultation.
+If you were the victim of a dishonest seller, real estate agent or WDI/termite inspection company in Maryland, contact Whitney, LLP’s real estate lawyers at (410) 583-8000, or use our online Quick Contact form, for your legal consultation.